LoneStar97/social-learning-search/README.md

 - **Stability** — the consistency of resource intake across the group of agents.
 - **Equity ($\sigma$)** — fairness of target distribution among agents.

 This model extends previous foraging frameworks by introducing **negative patches**, representing harmful or deceptive areas that reduce the total payoff and test agents’ collective robustness.
+Note that the target distribution and initial positions of agents are generated randomly.

 ---